syncfusion-content/js-api-docs/api/js/ejDigitalGauge.md

 metacontent:
 ---

-# Custom Design for DigitalGauge
+# API Reference for DigitalGauge
 <ts root="datavisualization" />

 The Digital gauge can be easily configured to the DOM element, such as div. you can create a digital gauge with a highly customizable look and feel.